Public Health Leadership Program (GRAD)

 Certificate in Field Epidemiology

-The online graduate Certificate in Field Epidemiology is cosponsored by the Department of Epidemiology and the Public Health Leadership Program.
+The online graduate Certificate in Field Epidemiology is cosponsored by the Departments of Epidemiology and Public Health Leadership and Practice.
 The certificate requires the completion of 12 credit hours (4 courses) that are designed for working practitioners and emphasizes practical, applied skills.

 Certificate in Global Health